 Abstract: Signal reconstruction is one of the most important problems in signal processing and sampling theorems are one of the main tools used for such reconstructions.
-There is a vast literature
+There is a vast literature on sampling in one and higher dimensions of bandlimited signals.
+Because the sampling formulas and

-16.55-17.20: The Solvability Complexity Index of Sampling-based Hilbert Transform Approximations
+16.55-17.20: The Solvability Complexity Index of Sampling-based Hilbert

+Transform Approximations